AzureAD/azure-activedirectory-library-for-js/README.md

     });

 ```
-5- Your service code will remain unchanged since interceptor will add tokens for you this endpoint.
-When user clicks for todoList link, it will be redirected to login page.
+5- Any service invocation code you might have will remain unchanged.
+Adal's interceptor will automatically add tokens for every outgoing call.

-***Optioinal***
+***Optional***
-6- You can also put login/logout buttons and show userinfo.
-Userinfo is available at rootContext as follows:
+6- If you so choose, in addition (or substitution) to route level protection you can add explicit login/logout UX elements.
+Furthermore, you can access properties of the currently signed in user directly form JavaScript (via userInfo and userInfo.profile):
 ```html
 <!DOCTYPE html>
 <html>